LilyYuanXia/Statistical-Methods-for-High-Dimensional-Biology/README.md

 This is my repo for STAT540, and it includes all the seminar activities, assignments and projects conducted in this course.

+## About STAT540

-:octocat: This course is about
+:octocat: This course is about:
 - Exploration, visualization, and quality assessment of high dimensional genomics data
 - Large scale statistical inference
 - Analysis of microarray, RNASeq, and epigenetics data